 The relevant identified values and statement of significance as in the Table to this schedule.

-Any report that identifies, describes, or deals with the tree including the City of Melbourne Exceptional Tree Register 2012 (as amended in 2014) and the National Trust of Australia (Victoria) Register of Significant Trees in Victoria.
+Any report that identifies, describes, or deals with the tree including the City of Melbourne Exceptional Tree Register 2019 and the National Trust of Australia (Victoria) Register of Significant Trees in Victoria.

 Whether alternatives to tree removal including potential redesign or relocation of buildings and works, have been considered.